Tagliapietra96/fuzzy/README.md

 * `LevenshteinFind(queryValue string, source []string) []Match`

     Uses the Levenshtein distance for a more flexible, approximate matching, ideal for handling typos.
 A match requires at least 60% similarity with the query.
+* `MatchScore(queryValue string, source string) int`

+    Calculates the match score between a single query and source string using the standard matching algorithm.
+Returns the score where lower is better, or -1 if there's no match.
+* `LevenshteinScore(queryValue string, source string) int`

+    Calculates the match score between a single query and source string using the Levenshtein distance algorithm.
+Returns the score where lower is better, or -1 if there's no match.
 * `SortMatches(m []Match) []Match`

     Orders the matches—first by score (ascending) and then by source position if scores are equal.